Nutrition for Immune System Health main@NISH.groups.io

 - Particular groups of people who may need more or less of certain nutrients for optimal health.

 - Research and clinical care regarding the above, including matters which affect this such as, for instance, obesity and genetic differences which increase the risk of illness.

 - Etiology of illnesses, such as COVID-19 and how this is affected by immune system dysfunction, nutrients and common drugs such as alcohol an nicotine.

 - Absence of helminths (intestinal worms) leading to overly-aggressive immune responses which evolved when our helminths down-modulated our ancestor's immune responses.
 Hence, helminthic therapy - though this is unlikely to be practical except for individuals with an acute need to reduce inflammation.

-- Organisational, public awareness and political aspects of advocating for better research and supplementation of most people, in all countries.
+- Organisational, public awareness and political aspects of advocating for better research and nutritional supplementation for most people, in all countries.
 This includes reasons why clinicians and public health administrators might be wary of such supplementation.

 - Please use ng/ml for 25OHD blood level measurements rather than nmol/L. D3 dosage in milligrams is good, with the equivalent IU value in brackets.
 One of the problems with vitamin D supplementation is that "5000IU" seems like a lot, when it is a good intake (0.125mg) for normal weight people, and adds up to a gram every 22 years.